 You can monitor your moles and show them to the doctor, for example in conjunction with another appointment, if you’ve detected any of the following:

-- The mole has grown bigger or you notice a sudden skin tumor.
+- The mole has grown bigger or you notice a sudden skin tumour.

 - The mole has changed in size and appearance.
-This includes changes in color from brown to black, bluish or reddish, or if the mole is oozing pus or blood.
+This includes changes in colour from brown to black, bluish or reddish, or if the mole is oozing pus or blood.
+The changes often affect only part of the mole and are asymmetrical.
+A symmetrical mole can become asymmetrical as it grows.

 - The mole is itchy, sore or tingly.